molily/molily.de/_posts/2019-02-03-testing-angular.md

 A plain object literal with methods is an easy way to provide a fake instance.
 We should not forgot that the spec needs to verify that the methods have been called with the right parameters.

-Jasmine spies are the right tool for this job.
-We can fill the fake object with Jasmine spies.
+[Jasmine spies](#faking-function-dependencies-with-jasmine-spies) are the right tool for this job.
+We can fill the fake object with spies.
 A first approach could look like this:

 ```typescript
 const fakeCounterService: